-The student's census attempted units ("frozen units") for the preceding fall and spring semesters are added together.
-Then grades are reviewed and the percentage of earned units are calculated based on the attempted units.
+The student's census attempted units ("frozen units") for the preceding fall and spring semesters are added together, and grades are reviewed to calculate percentage of earned units.
 The percentage is calculated on a maximum of 12 units per semester or 24 units per academic year.
 TO MAINTAIN UNRESTRICTED ELIGIBILITY FOR FINANCIAL AID, 90 PERCENT OF ATTEMPTED UNITS MUST BE EARNED.